kaisdukes/quranic-corpus/docs/getting-started-tech.md

 The codebase is constructed following the best software engineering practices for the front end.
 We use a service-oriented architecture in combination with React and TSyringe for dependency injection.

-To become more familiar with our codebase:
+To become more familiar with the codebase:

 * Download, build, and run the UI locally from our repo: https://github.com/kaisdukes/quranic-corpus
 * Review the code and understand our design patterns.